emtee40/SurvivalManual-wiki/Power.md

 Using the muscles of your arm is another option.
 There are small USB cranks to operate by hand some even [with a light][3].
 But be aware that this really binds you to the task as you cannot really do much while turning the crank.
 Also I personally find it a really exhausting and boring task - I prefer to use the bicycle.
 But it is always good to have a lot of options and I own a small crank for emergencies.

+### Car

+You can also use a car to generate power.
+A car always comes with a generator - if you drive around the ( typically 12V ) battery is charged.
+You just have to convert the 12V to 5V for the phone.
+You can really easily build this yourself cheaply e.g. with a LM7805 Voltage Regulator IC or you buy some [car usb-charger][4].
+But be aware that you hurt the environment when doing so.
+This should be the last resort or used when you drive around in a car anyway to get from point A to point B.

 ## Tips & Tricks

 ### Power-Bank